 If this is the case, the reflux can worsen if the issue isn’t corrected.
 Thankfully, there are several baby formulas for reflux.

 Best Formula for Reflux

 Let's take a look at the best formula for babies with reflux.
-I'll discuss 2 options to consider.
+Here's 2 great options to check out:

-Pros: Proteins to help reduce crying and non-GMO
+Pros: Non-GMO with specific proteins to help reduce crying

 There’s no question that what your child eats is extremely important.
 We discussed formulas for babies with acid reflux that can definitely help ease the discomfort of acid reflux, but the next step is making sure the bottles you're using aren't causing the problem.